On Demand Wednesday Lecture Series: Assessment and Management of Severe Irritability from Preschool to High School

 Sheppard Pratt holds the standard that its continuing medical education programs should be free of commercial bias and conflict of interest.
 In accord with Sheppard Pratt's Disclosure Policy, as well as standards of the Accreditation Council for Continuing Medical Education (ACCME) and the American Medical Association (AMA), all planners, reviewers, speakers and persons in control of content have been asked to disclose any relationship he /she has with any entity producing, marketing, selling, re-selling, or distributing health care goods or services consumed by, or used on, patients, during the past 12 months.
 All planners, reviewers and speakers have also been asked to disclose any payments accepted for this lecture from any entity besides Sheppard Pratt Health System, and if there will be discussion of any products, services or off-label uses of product(s) during this presentation.

 Jeffrey I. Hunt, MD, reports having received research funding form NIMH, publishing royalties from Whiley Publishing, during the past 12 months.
-He will discuss SSRIs and atypicals, medications used for treating irritability in youth in this presentation.
+He will discuss generic SSRIs and atypical medications used for treating irritability in youth in this presentation.
 Review of his materials found no conflicts of interest.

 Event Planners/Reviewers Disclosures: The following event planners and/or reviewers are reported as having no financial interest, arrangement or affiliation with any entity producing, marketing, re-selling, or distributing health care goods or services consumed by, or used on, patients, during the past 12 months: Todd Peters, M.D., Briana Riemer, M.D., Sunil Khushalani, M.D., Faith Dickerson, Ph.D., Carrie Etheridge, LCSW-C, Tom Flis, LCPC, Laura Webb, RN-BC, MSN, Stacey Garnett, RN, MSN, Paul Daugherty, RN, MBA, Heather Billings, RN, and Jennifer Tornabene.

 Physician Statement: Sheppard Pratt is accredited by The Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 Sheppard Pratt takes responsibility for the content, quality, and scientific integrity of this CME activity.
 Sheppard Pratt designates this enduring activity for a maximum of 1.0 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.